What if Agents Could Imagine? Reinforcing Open-Vocabulary HOI Comprehension through Generation: Tool Library Details

 \section{Tool Library Details}

 This section provides a detailed specification of the multimodal tools integrated into our ImagineAgent framework.
-These tools are designed to resolve specific ambiguities encountered during HOI comprehension and are categorized into visual refinement, generative imagination, and online retrieval-augmentation tools.
+These tools are designed to solve ambiguities encountered during HOI prediction and are categorized into visual refinement, generative imagination, and online retrieval-augmentation tools.